Scientists have been working hard to find new ways to treat COVID-19. Monoclonal antibodies are one of the most promising treatments.

-Patients receive monoclonal antibody treatments as intravenous (IV) infusions.
+Patients can receive monoclonal antibody treatments as intravenous (IV) infusions or through subcutaneous injection.
 An infusion involves placing a needle in a vein and gradually sending the medicine through the IV.

 Patients must receive this treatment at an office or clinic that’s able to provide infusions.
 A medical professional administers the treatment and monitors the patient for any serious reactions.